ZijunGao/LinCDE/cran-comments.md

+## Resubmission

+This is a resubmission.
+In this version I have:

+* Reduced the package size to below 5 MB.

+* Added reference link to the method in the Description field.

 ## R CMD check results

-* This is a new release.

-* The package passes the local check in R studio and the check by rhub on the platform Windows Server 2022, R-devel, 64 bit.
+The package passes the local check in R studio and the check by rhub on the platform Windows Server 2022, R-devel, 64 bit.

 ## Downstream dependencies